flatironinstitute/sciware/17_FICluster/main.md

    ```
 - Each file can be processed independently
 - Ready to use rusty! ... but how?
-- Recommendation: don't submit more than ~50 jobs at once
+- Running 1000 independent jobs will be really slow: Slurm won't even look at more than 50

 ## Running Jobs in Parallel